Mosby’s pops onto Meijer shelves

 “We do have a very good team of merchants who always try to source products locally,” a spokesperson for Meijer said.

-Similar to other popcorn brands such as Cracker Jack, Act II and Pop Secret, Mosby’s Popcorn, which is owned by Brian Mosby and his wife Denise, has many different flavors.
+Similar to other popcorn brands such as Cracker Jack, Act II and Pop Secret, Mosby’s Popcorn, which is owned by Brian Mosby and his wife Shavyea, has many different flavors.

 “We have over 120 different flavors,” Brian Mosby said.
 “We have beer cheese on the shelf at Meijer.
 It is hard to say which one is most popular, but I would say either French toast kettle or our chi-mix popcorn.”